Short Haired Guinea Pig Eating Arugula.

 Behavior, Activity, and Enrichment for Your Guinea Pig

-- Hideouts & tunnels: Provide multiple shelters so cage mates can avoid each other as needed to help reduce stress.
+• Hideouts & tunnels: Guinea pigs are very active and enjoy running through tunnels.
+Provide multiple shelters so cage mates can avoid each other as needed to help reduce stress.

-Guinea Pig Care at Green Dog Dental - Veterinary Center
+Veterinary Care for Guinea Pigs at Green Dog Dental - Veterinary Center

-At Green Dog Dental - Veterinary Center, we understand how special cavies are.
-Whether you’re setting up your first habitat, planning a healthy diet, navigating bonding, or noticing a potential health concern, our veterinary team is a trusted resource for guinea pig care in Van Nuys, CA. We offer wellness exams, dental and GI health guidance, parasite prevention, and urgent care for time-sensitive issues.
+At Green Dog Dental - Veterinary Center, we understand how special guinea pigs are.
+Whether you’re setting up your first habitat, planning a healthy diet, navigating bonding, or noticing a potential health concern, our veterinary team is a trusted resource for guinea pig care in Van Nuys, CA. We offer wellness exams, spay/neuter counseling, healthcare guidance and recommendations, and urgent care for time-sensitive issues.

-If you live in or near Van Nuys, CA, and are looking for pet care, contact us at (310) 606-2407 to set an appointment.
+If you live in or near Van Nuys, CA, and are looking for pet care, contact us at (310) 606-2407 to make an appointment.
 You can also email us at [email protected].
-Our staff would love to talk with you!

 Don't forget to follow us on social media: Facebook, Instagram.